 Domaine Font de Michelle took its name from a small spring located in the vineyards of the property.

 Domaine de Font de Michelle Vineyards, Wines, Winemaking

 Domaine Font de Michelle owns 27 hectares of vines in the Chateauneuf region.
 25 hectares are used for planting red wine grapes and 2 hectares are reserved for the production of Chateauneuf du Pape Blanc.
 Like many estates, the soils and terroirs are spread-out and varied, with different soils.
 Their best land is situated on the La Crau plateau.
 They also have vines in the Croix de Bois lieu-dit they purchased in 2016.

 They have a south east facing terroir with rocks, stone, clay and limestone soils.
 However, their vineyards are widely dispersed throughout the appellation.
 The vineyards are farmed using organic farming techniques.
-The wines of Domaine Font de Michel are aged in a myriad of different vessels including traditional cement vats, old foudres, demi-muids and a small amount of French oak barrels.

 The best vintages of Domaine Font de Michelle are: 2016, 2015, 2012, 2010, 2009, 2007, 2005, 2001, 2000 and 1998.

 Domaine Font de Michelle produces 3 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.